mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

   1. The retry scheduler runs every 12 hours and will re-send events to JBI.
 Blocking events will be processed first.
 </details>

+### Blocking and merging events

+**Blocking event** - A blocking event is any event that should cause the current one from being processed.
+These scenarios are very limited, but would include situations where we're trying to insert child data when we haven't processed the parent data yet.

+Example:  JBI receives a `create comment` or `add tag` event for an issue that failed to create in Jira.
+The issue could have failed to create due to invalid configuration or perhaps Jira had a brief outage.
+Regardless, we can't insert a comment for an issue we don't have.

+**Merge-able event** - We may want to merge events together when we were unable to process a previous event for the same object.
+There are several possible scenarios for this, but basically any create/update actions for the same object could be merged together.
+Examples:

+1. A bug is created in Bugzilla, but failed to write to Jira due to invalid data.
+Then we receive an update minutes later that corrects the problem.
+1. A comment is inserted in Bugzilla, but failed to write to Jira due to a brief outage.
+A few minutes later the author updates their comment (maybe fixing a typo) and Jira is responsive again.
+We can safely write the new comment to Jira and remove the old event.
+1. A bug is updated in Bugzilla and three fields are changed, but failed to write to Jira due to invalid data.
+Minutes later we receive another update with two fields changed, one of them corrects the previous problem.
+We can merge these events together to do one write that applies the latest changes to Jira.

 ### Pros:
  - Avoids the problem of accidentally overwriting newer data with older data
  - Avoids making users correct data manually if something is misconfigured